mochidaz/mochidaz.github.io/about.md

 permalink: /about/
 ---

-Software Engineering student that got interested in data science (maybe?) and low level thingy.
-Linux enthusiast
+Software Engineering student and I like Rust

 ### Contact me